mvolkmann/blog/src/swift/Fastlane.md

 1. Click the scheme dropdown at the top and select "New Scheme...".
 1. Enter "ScreenshotTests" for the name and click the "OK" button.
+1. Select "Test" in the left nav.
+1. Click "+" at the bottom and add the "ScreenshotTests" target.
+1. In the dialog that appears, select the "ScreenshotTests" target and click the "Add" button.
 1. Click the scheme dropdown at the top again and select "Edit Scheme...".
 1. Select "Build" in the left nav.
 1. Click "+" at the bottom and add the "ScreenshotTests" target.
-1. Uncheck all the checkboxes except "Test".
+1. Uncheck all the checkboxes except "Run" and "Test".
 1. Select the main target and click "-" at the bottom to delete it.

 For more information, see {% aTargetBlank